cPhost/zulip-cloud9/README.md

 This starts the dev enviorment.
 This command exports `EXTERNAL_HOST` and handles if starts the services beforehand if needed to.
 This by default binds the host to `0.0.0.0` rather than `127.0.0.1` so it works on cloud9 and sets the port to `8080`.

 ### `zulip-dev start-services`
 This script starts all the services only if needed.
-You can run this script if you encounter an error's documented in [TOOD: Document errors]
+You can run this script if you encounter an error's documented in [wiki](../../wiki/Errors)